PepiJK/dbs/readme.md

 ### Setup Config

-Set Database Use, Password, and Url in `credentials.php`
+Set Database User, Password, and Url in `credentials.php`

 ### Run the Application